Authentication and Account Management¶

 import openeo

-con = openeo.connect("https://openeo.example.com")
+connection = openeo.connect("https://openeo.example.com")

-Basic HTTP Auth¶
+Basic HTTP Auth

 With these security related caveats out of the way, you authenticate using your username and password like this:

-con.authenticate_basic("john", "j0hn123")
+connection.authenticate_basic("john", "j0hn123")

+Subsequent usage of the connection object connection will use authenticated calls.
 For example, show information about the authenticated user:

->>> con.describe_account()
+>>> connection.describe_account()

 {'user_id': 'john'}

-OpenID Connect Based Authentication¶
+OpenID Connect Based Authentication

-There is decoupling between:
+• There is decoupling between:

-the openEO back-end, which manages earth observation collections and executes your algorithms
+• the openEO back-end which manages earth observation collections and executes your algorithms

-Note that with this approach, the back-end does not have to take care of all the security and privacy challenges of properly handling user registration, authentication, etc. Also, it allows the user to securely reuse an existing account registered with an established organisation, instead of having to register yet another account with some web service.
+Note that with this approach, the back-end does not have to take care of all the security and privacy challenges of properly handling user registration, passwords/authentication, etc. Also, it allows the user to securely reuse an existing account registered with an established organisation, instead of having to register yet another account with some web service.

 OpenID Connect is clearly more complex than Basic HTTP Auth.
 In the sections below we will discuss the practical details of each flow.

-General options¶
+General options

 )